earth6r/Analytics0001/README.md

 - don't show toast if notifications disabled ✅
 - change colors of charts to match theme ✅
 - delete user permanently (delete all references as well) ✅
+- profile picture url saved and retrieved from db and displayed in the header ✅

 TODAY TODO:
 - add color blind message and maybe a color blind mode to update toast success/error classNames to be bg instead of border